mtelewa/fun-stats/README.md

 * Future Implementations that shall allow returning and frequent users to visit more often

-    *  After getting 10 correct answers, the difficulty level goes up, so now your answer has to be the exact correct answer.
+    * After getting 10 correct answers, the difficulty level goes up, so now your answer has to be the exact correct answer
+    * Showing users the total points they could have got if they answered all questions precisely
+    * Score leaderboard to make the quiz app more competitive between users

 - - -